mnojz/easy-ytd-protocol/readme.md

 clone this repository you will get 2 folders inside `ydl` and `ydl_protocol` ydl one is unpacked browser extension ydl_protocol one is consist of both registry file and downloader python script

-we have to place the `ytd_protocol` folder inside home directory. press `WIN+R` and enter `%userprofile%` and you have to put the ytd_protocol folder in that directory. then open the ytd_protol folder open ytd.reg file with notepad or any of your favorite code editor. you have to edit the path to ytd.py file you need to set the \<userprofile> to your own user directory name. now run the ytd.reg file click ok if prompted.
+we have to place the `ytd_protocol` folder inside root directory. you have to put the ytd_protocol folder in `c:\` directory. now run the ytd.reg file click ok if prompted.

 to check if it is working or not, open browser and put ytd: in url bar if terminal window is opening it is working.